It’s the new year and we’re already itching to travel!

 - You can get away.

 Anyone who has already been to the Highlands know that they are a solace.
-With soaring munros, meandering rivers, lochs and streams, deep forests and empty blue skies, the Highlands are unique.
-As Lonely Planet states, “The wild landscapes of Scotland’s Highlands and islands offer the ultimate escape – one of the last corners of Europe where you can discover genuine solitude.”
-Isn’t that a place something worth traveling to?
+With soaring munros, meandering rivers, lochs and streams, deep forests and empty blue skies, the Highlands are unique: as Lonely Planet states, “The wild landscapes of Scotland’s Highlands and islands offer the ultimate escape – one of the last corners of Europe where you can discover genuine solitude”.

 - There isn’t just the Highlands

-All around the Highlands, the Lowlands and just anywhere in Scotland, there are centres of culture, cuisine, extraordinary activities and the chance to make unforgettable memories.
+All around the Highlands there are centres of culture, cuisine, extraordinary activities and the chance to make unforgettable memories.
 Book a trip to the Highlands now, and stay with The Highland Club to give your trip that extra spark.